 The primary purpose of a circuit breaker is to ensure the safety of your home’s electrical system and the devices connected to it.
 By quickly detecting and interrupting faulty electrical conditions, circuit breakers minimise the risk of electrical fires and protect property and human lives.

-Circuit breakers are typically installed in an electrical panel or switchboard in a distribution board.
+Circuit breakers are typically installed in a distribution board’s electrical panel or switchboard.
 The switchboard is the central hub where all your home’s electrical circuits originate.
 Each circuit in your home, such as those for lighting, outlets, or specific appliances, is connected to a separate circuit breaker within the panel.

 When a circuit breaker trips, it moves to an “off” position, breaking the electrical connection and stopping the flow of electricity.
 To restore power, manually reset the tripped breaker by moving it back to the “on” position.
 However, addressing the cause of the circuit overload or short circuit is crucial before resetting the breaker.